Roshan Sethi & Karan Soni on 'A Nice Indian Boy,' Big Gay Love, and Feel-Good Cinema - Star Observer

 Roshan Sethi & Karan Soni on ‘A Nice Indian Boy,’ Big Gay Love, and Feel-Good Cinema

 Roshan Sethi is winning the hearts of audiences and critics alike with ‘A Nice Indian Boy‘, a queer rom-com as tender as it is hilarious.
-Starring Karan Soni as Naveen with Jonathan Groff, the film has been called an “antithesis” to America’s current chaos.
+Starring Karan Soni as Naveen with Jonathan Groff (Jay), the film has been called an “antithesis” to America’s current chaos.

 Soni plays Naveen with an almost disarming ease.
 He’s passive yet yearning, deadpan hilarious, and effortlessly relatable as every millennial fumbling through modern love and longing for connection.